 KEA was retained by the Town of Pomfret on August 16th to evaluate the PDC application and a second site investigation was conducted on September 8th.
 At that time additional photos were taken with focus on the stormwater drainage system.
-A total of 26 catch basins were inspected and all of them were noted to have PDC coating on the frames and grates.
+A total of 26 catch basins were inspected and all of them were noted to have PDC coating on the frames and grates that did not appear to be covered at the time of the application.
 In addition to the coatings on the frames and grates, several catch basins had significant overspray into the throats of the structures.
 The following 2 photographs depict each of those conditions.